 Perfecting Your Protein Intake

-Protein has been a hot topic for a while now.
-We know that protein is essential for countless functions throughout the body, but how much should you be eating?
+Protein has been a hot topic of conversation amongst our clients for a while now, and for good reason.
+Protein is essential for countless functions throughout the body, but how much should you be eating?
 Where should you get protein from?
 Is too much protein dangerous for your health?
 And what about protein bars and shakes?

 The word protein itself comes from the Greek protos meaning “first”, demonstrating it’s integral role in human health.
 Protein is needed for building and maintaining muscles, bone, skin and hair.
 It’s required to make enzymes and hormones and it’s essential for a healthy functioning immune system.
-Too little protein in our diet can not only compromise our health, it can leave us feeling constantly hungry and struggling to feel satisfied after meals as well as craving sweet and starchy foods.
+Too little protein in our diet can not only compromise our health, it can leave us feeling constantly hungry, struggling to feel satisfied and craving sweet and starchy foods.

 EAT PROTEIN AT EACH MEAL